Section 8 housing in

 Notify the housing authority of any changes in income or family composition

-Provide housing authority with documentation of any notices to the tenant, including eviction notices
+Provide housing authority with documentation of any notices to tenant, including eviction notices

 Ensure that both tenants and landlords comply with program rules

-What are the requirements for Section 8 housing in Bossier City?
+What are the requirements for Section 8 housing in Fort Lauderdale?

 Alimony and child support

 Other types of income that aren’t listed above may sometimes impact your income total—visit HUD’s website for a